Qiskit/qiskit/CONTRIBUTING.md

 need help, you can reference the issue when discussing it with other community and team members.

-Please note that the repo for any docs page that does not have `/api/` in its url is [https://github.com/Qiskit/documentation](https://github.com/Qiskit/documentation) and you can open an issue [here](https://github.com/Qiskit/documentation/issues/new/choose) for any non-API docs fixes or suggestions.
+* For documentation issues relating to pages in the Start, Build, Transpile, Verify, Run, and Migration guides sections, please open an issue in the [Qiskit/documentation repo](https://github.com/Qiskit/documentation/issues/new/choose) rather than the Qiskit/qiskit repo.
+In other words, any page that DOES NOT have `/api/` in the url should be addressed in the Qiskit/documentation repo.
+(Exception: the Migration guide urls contain `/api/` but are managed in the Qiskit/documentation repo.)
+* For issues relating to API reference pages (any page that contains /api/ in the url), please open an issue in the repo specific to that API reference.

 If you've written some code but need help finishing it, want to get initial feedback on it prior to finishing it, or want to share it and discuss prior